 Skyscanner.com and Kayak.com to check flights.
 The reason I check flights first is because they usually fluctuate the most.
 I never try to book a trip without at least 6 months to monitor prices.
 I play with flight dates, to see which times of the month are going to be the cheapest to fly.
 After I figure out flights, I jump over to Hotels.com.

 The second stop is:

 Hotels.com for hotels and prices.
 I do have a couple of hotels in the California area that I prefer to stay at, so I do check those first.
 After I check out the hotel prices for the weeks around the time frame that I’m thinking about traveling, I then weight out the pros and cons of the pricing.
-So if my hotel is more expensive on the week I travel, but flight is not… VS the hotel being cheaper than my flight, to see what would save me the most money.
-After I figure out hotels, I jump over to Undercovertourist.com to check out the crowds calendar.
+So if my hotel is more expensive on the week I travel, but the flight is not… VS the hotel is cheaper than my flight, to see what would save me the most money.
+After I figure out hotels, I jump over to Undercovertourist.com to check out the crowd calendar.